This article has links to products and services we love, which we may make commission from.

 Some monthly accounts offer free phone insurance or, even better, travel insurance for short trips.

 → Note: Usually, you will find that the airline points are for one airline only, and you can often get cheaper flights with a budget airline.
 It depends if you are loyal to one airline carrier to make points cards work.
 The industry has cracked down on people abusing the system.

 There are some items you must fork out for.

 Firstly, travel insurance.

-While some banks accounts may offer insurance for short term travel trips, you will need more coverage if going away on an extended trip, to a certain location it does not cover or if you plan to do an activity it doesn’t include like high altitude hiking or winter skiing.
+While some bank accounts may offer insurance for short-term travel trips, you will need more coverage if going away on an extended trip to a certain location it does not cover or if you plan to do an activity it doesn’t include, like high-altitude hiking or winter skiing.